zlavadna/partner-api/README.md

   ]
 ```
 Description:
 Deal is presentation of your offer.
-Deal contains deal items which our customers can buy.
+Deal contains deal items that our customers can buy.
 They can have different prices,
 titles, valid times and variants.
-Variants of deal items defines more specifically information about deal items.
+Variants of deal items define more specifically information about deal items.
 For example variants can be
 different color or size of your product (deal item).
-You receive dealID, dealItemIDs and VariantIDs (if applicable ) from our merchant before the beginning of your offer on
+You receive dealID, dealItemIDs and VariantIDs (if applicable) from our merchant before the beginning of your offer on
 our projects.
 Each project has different IDs for the same offer.

 ![alt text](https://raw.githubusercontent.com/zlavadna/partner-api-php/master/api_readme.png "Deal/dealItem/variant explanation")